Can CBD Get You High?

 Basically, through years of selective breeding, marijuana plants gained distinction from hemp plants through this cannabinoid concentration.
 We label plants with high THC concentration as marijuana, preferred by breeders for their lush and heavy flowers (buds).
 (Most marijuana plants have a low Cannabidiol concentration because breeders have selected strains with low CBD concentrations since cannabidiol could moderate the THC ‘high’).
 In contrast, we label plants with low THC concentrations as hemp, preferred by breeders for their high CBD concentration, and for their additional applications.

-Now, CBD oil can change the way you feel.
-You will likely experience noticeable sensations in your body when you use these products.
+Now, CBD oil can potentially change the way you feel.
+You might likely experience noticeable sensations in your body when you use products that contain CBD.
 But here’s the crucial difference: while THC products will make you high, you should carefully choose your CBD products to ensure a legal threshold of THC at 0.3% or less.
 Keep in mind, the key to this difference is carefully choosing your CBD products from verified companies.
-Be sure to look for the Certificate of Analysis (COA) that outlines the cannabinoid profile or potency.
+Be sure to look for the Certificate of Analysis (COA) that is a lab test that outlines the cannabinoid profile or potency.

 Why Do People Think You Can Get High on CBD?